Amenorrhea: Low body weight

-Women who perform extraneous exercise on a regular basis or lose a significant amount of weight are at risk of developing hypothalamic amenorrhoea.
+Women who perform excessive exercise regularly or lose a significant amount of weight are at risk of developing hypothalamic amenorrhoea or exercise amenorrhoea.
 Functional hypothalamic amenorrhoea (FHA) can be caused by stress, weight loss, or excessive exercise.
 Many women who diet or who exercise at a high level do not take in enough calories to maintain their normal menstrual cycles.
 The threshold of developing amenorrhoea appears to be dependent on low energy availability rather than absolute weight because a critical minimum amount of stored, easily mobilized energy is necessary to maintain regular menstrual cycles.
 Amenorrhoea is often associated with anorexia nervosa and other eating disorders.
-The female athlete triad is when a woman experiences amenorrhoea, disordered eating, and osteoporosis.
+Relative energy deficiency in sport, also known as the female athlete triad, is when a woman experiences amenorrhoea, disordered eating, and osteoporosis.

 Energy imbalance and weight loss can disrupt menstrual cycles through several hormonal mechanisms.
 Weight loss can cause elevations in the hormone ghrelin which inhibits the hypothalamic-pituitary-ovarial axis.
 Elevated concentrations of ghrelin alter the amplitude of GnRH pulses, which causes diminished pituitary release of LH and follicle-stimulating hormone (FSH).
 Low levels of the hormone leptin are also seen in females with low body weight.
 Like ghrelin, leptin signals energy balance and fat stores to the reproductive axis.
-Decreased levels of leptin are closely related to low levels of body fat, and correlate with a slowing of GnRH pulsing.
+Decreased levels of leptin are closely related to low levels of body fat and correlate with a slowing of GnRH pulsing.